satish-annigeri/rcdesign/docs/src/installation.md

 # Installation
 ## Install from PyPI using `pip`

+This is when you only wish to use `rcdesign` without attempting to look at its source code, documentation on your local machine or wishing to run tests.

+The traditional way is to install `rcdesign` from PyPI using `pip` into a previously created virtual environment and write your scripts to use the package.
+The other way is to use `uv` to create the virtual environment and install `rcdesign` from PyPI using `uv`.
+The former approcah is good enough if you merely wish to use the package, and that is described below.
+If you wish to explore the source code, generate the documentation and run tests on your local machine, it is better to take the latter approach, and that is described in the next section.

 ### Requirements
-* Python 3.7+
+* Python 3.10+
 * numpy
 * scipy
 * sympy

 ### Install from PyPI
-Create a separate directory and install a virtual environment.
+Create a separate directory and create a virtual environment.
 Activate the virtual environment and install required packages.
+First, choose the directory where you wish to create your project and change into that directory.
 On *nix systems, do the following:
 ```bash
 $ mkdir rcd_tutorial
 $ cd rcd_tutorial